General guidelines for inner journeys

 Be prepared for your life to become more exciting and trust the process and the Universe.
 Think of all the times when the hero/heroine at the last minute finds an exit or is saved, often with the help of supernatural beings.

-The goal is to get “high” of a glass of water.
-Live life fully and be 100% present in the present, enjoy and be present in what you do.
+The goal is to get “high” off a glass of water.
+Live life fully and be completely present in the now, enjoy and be present in what you do.
 Bring Heaven down to Earth.

-6 books I would recommend to you to read:
+6 books I would recommend you to read:

 Stanislav Grof - Psychology of the Future